 Q: How do I edit my online categories and cuisines?

 A: You cannot edit them right now from the web.
 This is something we plan to add in a future update.
 However, for now you can edit them from MasterCook 15 or from the mobile apps.
 In the mobile apps go to the Settings screen.
 You can edit them from there.

-Q: Does it matter where I store my cookbooks on my hard drive?
-Does it matter where I store my cookbooks on Vista, Win 7 and newer?
+Q: Does it matter where I store my cookbooks on my hard drive on the computer?

 A: No, it does not matter where you store your cookbooks on the hard drive or any version of Windows.
 See Adding Cookbook Files to MasterCook for more information.